Kings County Sheriff’s Office: Second victim of murder-suicide incident dies days after his son allegedly shot him

-KINGS COUNTY, California (KSEE) – The father of the man who killed himself after shooting dead his off-duty officer friend, died from his injuries, authorities announce.
+KINGS COUNTY, California (KGPE) – The father of the man who killed himself after shooting dead his off-duty officer friend, died from his injuries, authorities announce.

 The murder-suicide happened Nov.
 2 in Hanford after Ramiro Trevino Jr., 32, and his pregnant girlfriend were involved domestic violence dispute.